 Action Plan on Climate Change for the Barents Co-operation

 The Action Plan on Climate Change for the Barents Co-operation was endorsed at the meeting of the Finnish, Norwegian, Russian and Swedish Foreign Ministers in October 2013 and adopted by the Barents Environment Ministers in December 2013.
 Norway led the work for the preparation of the Action Plan with input from consulting company Carbon Limits.
 The Plan contains concrete activities to be realized by the working groups under the Barents Euro-Arctic and Regional Councils.
 The activities contribute to the following main policy areas: mitigation, adaptation, research and outreach.
-New Action Plan will be published in June 2017.
+Second edition of the Action Plan was prepared by the Working Group on Environment under the Norwegian Chairmanship and adopted by the Barents Environment Ministers in November 2017.

 Implementation and results of the Action plan on Climate Change were revieved by the International Barents Secretariat in 2015, review can be found here.